Fidelity-based distance bounds for $N$-qubit approximate quantum error correction: Covariant codes and approximate quantum error correction

 \section{Covariant codes and approximate quantum error correction}

 In this section, we briefly review the main concepts concerning the subject of approximate quantum error correction.
-A quantum code consists of a physical subsystem $A$, and its corresponding finite-dimensional Hilbert space $\mathcal{H}_{A}$, which is the image of a completely positive and trace-preserving (CPTP) map called the encoding channel that acts upon the logical subsystem $L$ (and its corresponding finite-dimensional Hilbert space $\mathcal{H}_{L}$).
-We assume that the physical subsystem consists of $N$ smaller subsystems such that $A = \otimes_{i=1}^{N}A_{i}$.
-We denote this encoding channel as $\mathcal{E}_{A \leftarrow L}$ and say that the code is covariant if~\cite{RevModPhys.91.025001}
+A quantum code consists of a physical system $A$, a logical system $L$, and a completely positive and trace-preserving (CPTP) map called the encoding channel, which maps the logical system into the physical one.
+Both systems have a corresponding finite-dimensional Hilbert space, denoted by $\mathcal{H}_{A}$ (physical) and $\mathcal{H}_{L}$ (logical).
+We assume that the physical system consists of $N$ smaller subsystems such that $A = \otimes_{i=1}^{N}A_{i}$.
+We denote the encoding channel as $\mathcal{E}_{A \leftarrow L}$ and say that the code is covariant if~\cite{RevModPhys.91.025001}

 where $\mathcal{U}_{L, A}^{\theta}$ implements the unitary symmetry transformation in the logical, physical subspace.
 The superscript index $\theta \in G$ denotes the group parameter.